WIL Authorship Collaborative — Call for proposals

 Shape the future of work – apply to be a member of the WIL Authorship Collaborative

-Faculty members are invited to submit proposals to co-develop online, interdisciplinary learning materials that explore the intersection of the current thematic focus—Global Futures—and the future of work.
+Faculty, staff members and graduate researchers are invited to submit proposals to co-develop online, interdisciplinary learning materials that explore the intersection of the University’s current strategic focus—Global Futures—and the future of work.
 Selected contributors will join a cross-campus authorship group to collaboratively create modular content for use in the Centre for Work-Integrated Learning’s courses and programming.

-The work-integrated learning (WIL) curriculum strategy is an innovative approach designed to prepare students for future-facing challenges across disciplines and industries.
-This strategy is rooted in Waterloo’s commitment to Co-operative and Experiential Education’s (CEE) Future Ready Talent Framework (FRTF) and incorporates thematic areas such as the current Global Futures focus.
-Together, these frameworks guide the development of digital learning assets that help students build critical workplace competencies while exploring key themes at the intersection of work and global challenges.
-These assets will be used by the Centre for WIL to create new professional development (PD) courses, graduate WIL courses and other Co-operative and Experiential Education programming.
+The Centre for Work-integrated learning (WIL) curriculum strategy is an innovative approach designed to prepare students for future-facing challenges across disciplines and industries.
+This strategy is rooted in Waterloo’s commitment to Co-operative and Experiential Education’s (CEE) Future Ready Talent Framework (FRTF) and incorporates thematic areas such as the University’s current Global Futures focus.
+Together, these frameworks are guiding the development of digital learning assets that help students build critical workplace competencies while exploring key themes at the intersection of work and global challenges.
+These assets are being used by the Centre for WIL to create new undergraduate WIL courses (including PD courses), graduate WIL courses and other Co-operative and Experiential Education programming.

 What is WIL Authorship Collaborative?

-The Authorship Collaborative is a cross-disciplinary group of faculty and graduate students who partner with the Centre for WIL curriculum team to co-design digital learning assets.
-Graduate students may participate only if their faculty supervisor is advising on the project.
-This collaboration allows faculty to shape the Centre for WIL’s future-focused curriculum while sharing their expertise with a wider audience.
+The WIL Authorship Collaborative at Waterloo is a cross-disciplinary group of faculty, staff and graduate students who partner with the Centre for WIL curriculum team to co-design digital learning assets.
+This collaboration allows the collective expertise of our campus community to shape the Centre for WIL’s future-focused curriculum while sharing their knowledge with thousands of students across campus.

-• Integrate faculty expertise to create student-facing content aligned with thematic priorities, with the current focus on the University’s Global Futures.
+• Integrate expertise from across campus to create relevant student-facing content aligned with thematic priorities, with the current focus on the University’s Global Futures.

 • Enhance students' skills and competencies as defined by the University of Waterloo’s Future Ready Talent Framework (FRTF).

-• Equip students with real-world perspectives and experiences to address humanity's most pressing challenges and thrive in a rapidly changing world.
+• Equip students with real-world perspectives and experiences to address humanity's most pressing challenges and thrive in a rapidly changing world of work.

-By joining, faculty will engage in a cross-disciplinary community where shared research interests and diverse perspectives may also spark future opportunities for collaboration.
+In joining, faculty, staff and graduate researchers will work as a cross-disciplinary team where shared research interests and diverse perspectives may also spark future opportunities for collaboration.
 See WIL global futures curriculum development for more benefits to participating.

 Students and Faculty working together at a table